Chen Tang

 Have any of these experiences contributed to your roles, and if so how?

 Overall, I think the experience of being multicultural gave me the mindset to be open to many different ways of life.
-I don’t know why, but I’ve always just been able to blend into my surroundings and sort of “flow into a different way of being.”
+I don’t know why, but I’ve always just blended into my surroundings and sort of “flow into a different way of being.”
 Like, if I am in Memphis, I feel so Southern.
-And when I’m around Chinese people, I feel so, so Chinese.
+And when I’m around Chinese people, I feel Chinese.
 In both heart and mind, the shift happens naturally for me.
 Maybe it comes from a survival mechanism to try to fit in or find your place in the world when you never feel like you quite belong.
-I think every immigrant has experienced that sense of not quite belonging anywhere to some degree.
+I think every immigrant has experienced that sense of not belonging anywhere to some degree.
 Whatever the case, it’s like second nature now.
 I believe in the malleability of the human spirit.
-That sense of opening yourself to a different life or background--to allow that to change you--has become the cornerstone of the way I approach my work as an actor.
+That sense of opening yourself to a different life or background--to allow that to change you--has become the cornerstone of how I approach my work as an actor.

 When you’re choosing new projects, which types of roles do you lean towards and why?